ganesh-santhanam/ganesh-santhanam.github.io/_posts/2018-01-28-Variational Auto Encoder.md

 $$p ( z | x ) = \frac { p ( x | z ) p ( z ) } { p ( x ) }$$

 However the denominator term is intractable
 $$p ( x ) = \int p ( x | z ) p ( z ) d z$$

 To approximate this we can use variational inference where we are interested in maximizing the evidence lower bound (ELBO).
 Let's approximate p(z|x) by another distribution q(z|x) which we'll define such that it has a tractable distribution.
 If we can define the parameters of q(z|x) such that it is very similar to p(z|x), we can use it to perform approximate inference of the intractable distribution.

 Recall that the KL divergence is a measure of difference between two probability distributions.
 Thus, if we wanted to ensure that q(z|x) was similar to p(z|x), we could minimize the KL divergence between the two distributions.

 $$\min K L ( q ( z | x ) \| p ( z | x ) ) = argmax\  E _ { q ( z | x ) } \log p ( x | z ) - K L ( q ( z | x ) \| p ( z ) )$$

-Since we cannot directly backprop over the sampling we use the reparametrization trick First, we sample a noise variable ϵ from a simple distribution like the standard normal
+Since we cannot directly backprop over the sampling we use the reparametrization trick.
+First, we sample a noise variable ϵ from a simple distribution like the standard normal.

 $$\epsilon \sim p ( \epsilon )$$

 Then, we apply a deterministic transformation $g _ { \phi } ( \epsilon , x )$ that maps the random noise into a more complex distribution.